google-deepmind/lab/docs/users/build.md

 *DeepMind Lab* also builds on other Linux systems, but some changes to the build files might be required, see below.

-*DeepMind Lab* is written in C99 and C++11, and you will need a sufficiently modern compiler.
-GCC 4.8 should suffice.
+*DeepMind Lab* is written in C99 and C++17, and you will need a sufficiently modern compiler.

 Instructions for installing Bazel can be found in the [Bazel install guide](https://docs.bazel.build/versions/master/install.html).